kssoftage/retropad-build123d/README.md

 Bottom shell, top shell, and d-pad positions are correct (parts already in assembly frame in original STLs).

 Button grid positions had to be manually updated since dynamic sources are **not yet verified**.
-The 4-button layout could be extracted if there was a source step file.
+The 4 button layout could be extracted if there was a source step file.
 I would have used OCP `TopExp_Explorer` filtering solids by volume ~1150 mm³.

 ---